Help us improve your experience.

 7. Copy the grub files in the secure-boot folder.

-8. Move initrd.cpio.gz and application-pkg.tgz in ftp server folder (/var/ftp/)
+8. Move initrd.cpio.gz and application-pkg.tgz in the FTP server folder (/var/ftp/)

-The router boots from the PXE server and installs the image on both the SSDs.
+The firewall boots from the PXE server and installs the image on both the SSDs.

-If the device fails to reboot, you can use the USB disk installation option.
-However, after using USB disk installation, if the router fails to reboot or is not accessible, follow these steps on the console:
+If the device fails to reboot, you can install the software by using the USB disk.
+However, if the firewall fails to reboot or is inaccessible after you use this method, perform these steps using the console connection:

-6. In operational mode, verify that the upgrade is successful.
+6. From operational mode, verify that the upgrade is successful.
 If you have upgraded the software version of the device to an SRX4600, the new version of the device is srx4600.

 Juniper Networks does not support using the request system software rollback command to revert to the previously installed software version.